Bartapapa/legend/docs/pages/gifts.md

 </details>

 <details markdown="1">
 <summary><b>156.
-Spellmind</b></summary>
-Acquire a Magic die.

-When you get this Gift, roll a random spell from the list of spells.
-This spell takes up a slot in your Mind.
+Greed</b></summary>
+For every Valuable or Treasure you have that takes up an Inventory slot, you gain +1 HP.
+You can smell gold, jewels and other precious metals - if you sniff at a crossroads, the GM will tell you in which direction are the most riches.
 </details>

 <details markdown="1">